Clare Dunne (Irish actress)

-Clare Dunne is an Irish actress, born in Dublin.
+Clare Dunne (born 1988) is an Irish actress, born in Dublin.
 She has appeared in stage roles with the Abbey Theatre and the National Theatre.
+Dunne is known for the distinctive birthmark under her left eye.

 Career

 Dunne's work at the Abbey Theatre includes Juno and the Paycock (a co-production between the Abbey Theatre and the National Theatre).
 Other theatre work includes The Cripple of Inishmaan, The Silver Tassie, Druid 35 and The Playboy of the Western World (Druid), Julius Caesar (Donmar Warehouse), Detroit (National Theatre), Three Sisters (Lyric Hammersmith and Filter), A Midsummer Night's Dream (Filter at Latitude) and Crunch (Nabakov).
 Dunne wrote and performed Living with Missy (Smock Alley Theatre).
 Radio work includes On Her Majesty's Service and News from Home (BBC Radio 4).
-Dunne graduated from the Royal Welsh College of Music & Drama, Cardiff in 2009.
+Dunne graduated from the Royal Welsh College of Music & Drama, Cardiff, in 2009.

 Dunne played Prince Hal in the Donmar Warehouse and St. Ann's Warehouse all-female version of Shakespeare's Henry IV, directed by Phyllida Lloyd.

 In 2015, Dunne starred in Grounded, by George Brant, in the Dublin Fringe Festival.

 Dunne's film work includes the shorts The Cherishing (2016) and Nice Night for It (2017).

-Dunne portrayed Victoria in Spider-Man: Far From Home (2019).
-She then co-wrote and starred as Sandra in Herself (2020), which reunited her with director Phyllida Lloyd.
+She portrayed Victoria in Spider-Man: Far From Home (2019).
+Dunne then co-wrote and starred as Sandra in Herself (2020), which reunited her with director Phyllida Lloyd.